On Mirzakhani's twist torus conjecture: Introduction

 \subsection{Acknowledgments}

-We are very grateful to Francisco Arana-Herrera for an inspiring discussion at the beginning of this project and to Paul Apisa for explaining to us how to deduce Corollary \ref{cor: high rank for quadratic} from his work with Alex Wright.
+We are very grateful to Francisco Arana-Herrera for an inspiring discussion at the beginning of this project and to Paul Apisa for explaining his work with Alex Wright to us.
+We heartily thank the referee for supplying a more direct proof of the identification of orbit closures in the setting of pants decompositions.
 AC was supported by NSF grants DMS-2005328 and DMS-2202703.
 JF was supported by NSF grant DMS-2005328 and DFG grants 427903332 and 281071066 – TRR 191.